Interpreting MA – 2023 entry

 - Translation and interpreting researchers.

 We offer professionally relevant courses and have forged close links with the main professional bodies.
 For example, after graduating from our MA Interpreting course you will be able to apply for membership of the National Register of Public Service Interpreters.
-We have also been invited to take part in prestigious schemes such as the Chartered Institute of Linguists Higher Education Language Partnership and we are corporate members of the Institute of Translation and Interpreting.
+We've also been invited to take part in prestigious schemes such as the Chartered Institute of Linguists Higher Education Language Partnership and we're corporate members of the Institute of Translation and Interpreting.
 You can join these bodies as a student member during the course and then become a full member after you graduate.

 Careers and graduate prospects